scottwedge/JAX_archiving_service/README.md

 ---
 #### Example Metadata
-Example of metadata when archiving is processing
+Example of metadata when initially inserted into mongoDB
 ```
 {
     "managerUserId": "pi",